China seeking first-mover advantage in building digital currency -senior Japan official

 LONDON, Oct 8 (Reuters) - China is seeking to win a first-mover advantage in its efforts to develop a digital version of its currency, Japan's top financial diplomat said on Thursday.

-The People's Bank of China is one of many central banks across the world looking at creating their own digital currencies.
+The People's Bank of China is one of many central banks across the world looking at creating their own digital currencies, spurred on by demand for electronic payment methods and potential competition from privately-issued tokens.

 "First-mover advantage is something we should be afraid of," he told a digital seminar organised by the Official Monetary and Financial Institutions Forum and Center for Strategic and International Studies think tanks.

+A central bank digital currency (CBDC) that gains wide traction across international trade and payments could ultimately erode the dollar's status as the de facto currency of world trade and undermine U.S. influence, many analysts say.

+"This advantage is setting the standards of scheme design because it's the first mover (and) the technology platform which would facilitate further wide adoption of that digital currency," Okamura said.

-Some of China's major state-run commercial banks have already started conducting large-scale internal testing of a digital wallet, moving a step closer to the official launch of the home-grown digital currency, local media reported last month.
+The PBOC is widely seen as the most advanced of major central banks on issuing a digital version of its currency.
+Some of China's major state-run commercial banks have already started large-scale internal testing of a digital wallet, local media reported last month.

+A commentary published by the PBOC last month said China needs to become the first nation to issue a digital currency in its push to internationalise the yuan and reduce its dependence on the global dollar payment system.

+Major central banks stepped up their research into CBDCs in the wake of Facebook's FB.O move last year to unveil its Libra digital token, something regulators feared could undermine their control over monetary policy and upset the financial system.

 ((T.Wilson@thomsonreuters.com; 44-20-7542-4531; Reuters Messaging: t.wilson.thomsonreuters.com@reuters.net))